-Certain areas of the City are served by separate storm and sanitary sewers.
-In these areas, sanitary sewage is sent to the wastewater treatment plants and stormwater is sent untreated through separate sewers and outfalls into the nearest waterway.
+Certain areas of the City are served by selar the storm and sanitary sewers.
+In these areas, sanitary sewage is sent to the wastewater treatment plants and storm vater is sent untreated through separate sewers and outfalls into the nearest witterway.
 Areas served by separate sewers include certain areas in Queens and Staten Island (see attached map).